 Understand Your Finances First

-as we all know Creating a successful monthly budget starts with gaining clarity about your current financial situation.
+As we all know, creating a successful monthly budget starts with gaining clarity about your current financial situation.
 Unlike jumping straight into budgeting tools, taking time to understand your finances gives you a realistic foundation for making decisions about your money.

 Creating a personal budget - Oregon Division of Financial Regulation